BlackHolePerturbationToolkit/BlackHoleAnalysis/Source/Documentation/English/Guides/BlackHoleAnalysis.md

-           {"EvenMasterFunctionAsOdd", "Even-parity Zerilli-Moncrief function in terms of the odd-parity Cunningham-Price-Moncrief function."}, {"MasterFunctionAsTeukolskyFunction", "Frequency domain RWZ master function in terms of the radial Teukolsky function"}, {"TeukolskyFunctionAsSasakiNakamuraFunction", "Radial Teukolsky function in terms of the Sasaki-Nakamura function"}, {"SasakiNakamuraFunctionAsTeukolskyFunction", "Sasaki-Nakamura function in terms of the radial Teukolsky function"}
+           {"EvenMasterFunctionAsOdd", "Even-parity Zerilli-Moncrief function in terms of the odd-parity Cunningham-Price-Moncrief function."}, {"MasterFunctionAsTeukolskyFunction", "Frequency domain RWZ master function in terms of the radial Teukolsky function"}, {"TeukolskyFunctionAsSasakiNakamuraFunction", "Radial Teukolsky function in terms of the Sasaki-Nakamura function"}, {"SasakiNakamuraFunctionAsTeukolskyFunction", "Sasaki-Nakamura function in terms of the radial Teukolsky function"}, {"MartelPoissonAmplitude", "Martel-Poisson amplitude written as Barack-Sago amplitudes"}, {"BarackSagoAmplitude", "Barack-Sago amplitude written as Martel-Poisson amplitudes"}
        }
     },
     {"Title"->"Removing derivatives with differential equations",
        "DetailedFunctions" -> {
-           {"RemoveMasterFunctionRDerivatives", "Reduce order of r-derivatives of master functions (in time or freqeuncy domain)"}, {"RemoveTeukolskyFunctionRDerivatives", "Reduce order of r-derivatives of the radial Teukolsky function"}, {"RemoveSlmThetaDerivatives", "Reduce order of \[Theta]-derivatives of spin-weighted spheroidal harmonics"}, {"RemoveSasakiNakamuraFunctionRDerivatives", "Reduce order of r-derivatives of the Sasaki-Nakamura function"}
+           {"RemoveMasterFunctionRDerivatives", "Reduce order of r-derivatives of master functions (in time or frequency domain)"}, {"RemoveTeukolskyFunctionRDerivatives", "Reduce order of r-derivatives of the radial Teukolsky function"}, {"RemoveSlmThetaDerivatives", "Reduce order of \[Theta]-derivatives of spin-weighted spheroidal harmonics"}, {"RemoveSasakiNakamuraFunctionRDerivatives", "Reduce order of r-derivatives of the Sasaki-Nakamura function"}